 Stephen was lured out of the forests of Griffith University by the promise of caffeine, money and all the trouble he could make in the private sector.
 To hide his secret identity, he was appointed Senior Consultant in Research and Development for the Australia-based sports sponsorship ratings agency Sparten.
 At Sparten, Stephen revised his role as miracle maker for hire, once more thrust into the unstable and highly fun world of short deadlines and long lead time projects, he continued to “make the magic happen” by producing more quality and quantity than should be possibly without the use of a time machine.
 He denies having a time machine, just a good working understanding of time compression, and a beta copy of Winzip for Temporal Fluxes.

-During this sojourn into industry, he called the entire of the marketing academy who cares about journal ranks the “biggest pack of rankers” he’d ever seen, and followed this stunning level of tact by telling a few too many industry truths at a special session where he represented the voice of young academics (whilst safely having an industry job that didn’t have a Dean or Head of School)
+During this sojourn into industry, he called the entire of the marketing academy who cared about journal ranks (that would be all the senior ones) the “biggest pack of rankers” he’d ever seen, and followed this stunning level of tact by telling a few too many industry truths at a special session where he represented the voice of young academics (whilst safely having an industry job that didn’t have a Dean or Head of School).

 This was not the career ending blaze of glory he was expecting.